jm3/dotfiles/README.md

 * Bonus configs included for Sublime Text + iTerm
 * Zero gems required for operation (no rake, no thor, etc)
 * Install with one line of code and you're off to the races
+* Re-run bin/dots at any time idempotently to retrieve recent changes

 *No warranty given, express or implied.
 Have fun and stay safe.
 Copycenter license: think xerox machine; give it to everyone.
 All